Probing Short Gravity using Temporal Lensing: Discussion Summary

 It may be noted that the setup we propose is a working model.
 However, modifications to this setup could be made in order to make it more suitable for testing various different models of gravity.
 A clear advantage of the system is that it overcomes the challenge of directly probing short distances, instead it equivalently probes short time-scales.
 Furthermore, as it is a passive setup, we do not introduce a probe in a way that would disturb the system.
 To illustrate this, when the particle is at $C$, the two sets of lasers apply an equal and opposite force on the particle.
 As a result, the particle experiences no net force except gravity during the complete trajectory.
 Additionally, T-CUP has been designed in a receive only fashion to record transient events, thus it is necessary that we create a sudden burst or a sudden void in the energy signal in order to detect the particle accurately without disturbing it.
 Hence, Fig.\ref{fig1} is a good arrangement because it complements the T-CUP system and enables us to attain deeper gravitational sensitivity.
 The simplicity of the proposed setup also allows efficient control of the system at smaller scales compared to the conventional setups.
 As the system has less moving parts, miniaturization and modification of the setup can easily be done in order to probe any particular model of non-Newtonian gravity at short distances.
 Moreover, it is known that optical systems can achieve higher precision compared to mechanical systems like torsion balance, these systems also do not face the disadvantage of dissipative forces like friction.

-In order to prevent significant impact of earth's gravity and other sources of noise on the system, we propose to conduct such an experiment in outer space.
-We also intend to employ some traditional methods to shield electromagnetic forces using methods similar to the ones suggested in \cite{submmgrav} and \cite{submmgrav2}.
-We can also calibrate the system to account for the known tidal forces exerted by nearby celestial objects.
-Gravitational calibration methods similar to the ones suggested in \cite{submmgrav} can also be used for this purpose.
-Moreover, the setup design has a striking similarity to an interferometer.
+As an additional comment, some readers might have noticed that the setup design has a striking similarity to an interferometer.
 In fact, with some additional modifications, the setup can also be used as an interferometer.
 This would allow the system to use extreme temporal and spatial precision to probe gravity at very short distances.
 The interferometer cannot however be used as a general purpose gravitational setup but rather as an instrument to test for specific asymmetrical corrections to Newtonian gravity.
 Thus, we do not discuss it here.